LicketySplit695/Notes/Computer_Related_Notes/Job_Related/DotNet/C-Sharp/3_Core_CS_Constructs_1.md

 * C# data type keywords are actually shorthand notations for full-blown types in the System namespace.
 * The Length of a C# string is Limited by system memory only.
 * `decimal` is a 128-bit signed number whereas float and double are 32-bit and 64-bit floating point number.
-A difference between fixed point and floating point number can be found [here]([https://www.tutorialspoint.com/fixed-point-and-floating-point-number-representations#:~:text=The%20floating%20number%20representation%20of,be%20fraction%20or%20an%20integer.](https://www.tutorialspoint.com/fixed-point-and-floating-point-number-representations#:~:text=The floating number representation of,be fraction or an integer.)).
+A difference between fixed point and floating point number can be found [here](https://www.tutorialspoint.com/fixed-point-and-floating-point-number-representations).
 * By default, a floating-point number is treated as a `double`.
 To declare a `float` variable, use the suffix f or F (as in `5.3F`), and use the suffix m or M to a floating-point number to declare a `decimal` (as `300.5M`).
 * Similarly raw whole numbers default to an `int` data type.
 To set the underlying data type to a `long`, suffix l or L (`4L`).